noamaus/INTERPLAY-TUMOR-CODES/README.md

 ## System requirments
-System requirements: MATLAB has to be installed. %%%Version checked on: MATLAB 2018a.
+System requirements: MATLAB has to be installed Version checked on: MATLAB 2018a
 OS tested: mac OS 10.12.6 ans 10.10.5
-Typical running time: all codes run in a few minutes or less.
+Typical running time: all codes run in a few minutes or less

 ## Description